AttyC/react-front-end-tech-test/README.md

 #### My js/styles/html doesn't seem to update
 Often it's the caching in the browser.
 Try hard refreshing the browser.
-In chrome, open the dev tools, right click on the refresh button and select *Empty Cache and Hard Reload*
+In Chrome, open the dev tools, right click on the refresh button and select *Empty Cache and Hard Reload*

 #### Something is not working in the build
-Try to find a way to fix it, but if you're really stuck � contact the person that set up the test for you.
+Try to find a way to fix it, but if you're really stuck - contact the person that set up the test for you.

 #### Shall I create branches?